-1 Memory and Disk

-Whenever a database processes data, that data must exist in memory.
+1 Memory and Disk Whenever a database processes data, that data must exist in memory.
 Accessing this data is relatively fast, but once the data becomes very large, it becomes impossible to fit all of it within memory.
-Disks are used to cheaply store all of a database's data persistently but incur a large cost whenever data is accessed or new data is written.

-2 Files, Pages, Records

-The basic unit of data for relational databases is a record (row).
+Disks are used to cheaply store all of a database's data, but they incur a large cost whenever data is accessed or new data is written.
+2 Files, Pages, Records The basic unit of data for relational databases is a record (row).
 These records are organized into relations (tables) and can be modified, deleted, searched, or created in memory.
 The basic unit of data for disk is a page, the smallest unit of transfer from disk to memory and vice versa.
 In order to represent relational databases in a format compatible with disk, each relation is stored in its own file and its records are organized into pages in the file.
 Based on the relation's schema and access pattern, the database will determine: (1) type of file used, (2) how pages are organized in the file, (3) how records are organized on each page, (4) and how each record is formatted.

-3 Choosing File Types

-There are two main types of files: Heap Files and Sorted Files.
-The database chooses which file type to use for a relation based on the I/O cost associated with the relation's access pattern.
-1 I/O is equivalent to 1 page read from disk or 1 page write to disk and I/O calculations are made for each file type based on the insert, delete, and scan operations specified in the access pattern.
-The type that requires less I/Os is chosen.

-4 Heap File

-A heap file is a file type with no particular ordering of pages or records on pages and has two main implementations.

-4.1 Linked List Implementation

-In the linked list implementation, each data page contains records, a free space tracker, and pointers (byte offsets) to the next and previous page.
-There is one header page that serves as the start of the file and is used to separate the data pages into full pages and free pages.
+3 Choosing File Types There are two main types of files: Heap Files and Sorted Files.
+For each relation, the database chooses which file type to use based on the I/O cost of the relation's access pattern.
+1 I/O is equivalent to 1 page read from disk or 1 page write to disk, and I/O calculations are made for each file type based on the insert, delete, and scan operations in its access pattern.
+The file type that incurs less I/O cost is chosen.
+4 Heap File A heap file is a file type with no particular ordering of pages or of the records on pages and has two main implementations.
+4.1 Linked List Implementation In the linked list implementation, each data page contains records, a free space tracker, and pointers (byte offsets) to the next and previous page.
+There is one header page that acts as the start of the file and separates the data pages into full pages and free pages.
 When space is needed, empty pages are allocated and appended to the free pages portion of the list.
-When free data pages becomes full, they are moved from the free space portion to the front of the full pages portion of the list.
-We move it to the front so we don't have to traverse the entire list.
+When free data pages become full, they are moved from the free space portion to the front of the full pages portion of the linked list.
+We move it to the front, so we don't have to traverse the entire full pages portion to append it.
 An alternative is to keep a pointer to the end of this list in the header page.
 The details of which implementation we use aren't important for this course.

-4.2 Page Directory Implementation

-The Page Directory implementation differs from the Linked List implementation by using a linked list for only header pages.
-Each header page contains a pointer (byte offset) to the next header page along with entries that contain both a pointer to a data page and information about the free space within that page.
-Since data pages only store records, they no longer need to track pointers to neighboring pages.
+4.2 Page Directory Implementation The Page Directory implementation differs from the Linked List implementation by only using a linked list for header pages.
+Each header page contains a pointer (byte offset) to the next header page, and its entries contain both a pointer to a data page and the amount of free space left within that data page.
+Since our header pages' entries store pointers to each data page, the data pages themselves no longer need to store pointers to neighboring pages.